About Dr. Briggs

 Through collaborative research, planning, and design processes, students will develop coordinated architectural planning and designs, tourism development strategies, wayfinding plans, and memory-making activities tailored to the specific needs of residents and visitors of Xihu Village in the vibrant prefecture-level city of Jingdezhen, China.
 Grounded in community-engaged, human-centered design research processes, this hybrid studio-seminar course offers diverse, underrepresented, and global perspectives on community-engaged design processes in the global south to students at home and abroad.

 This section meets semi-regularly with ARCH 572 (Zhao) and RST 199/594 (Zou).
-Students in this ARTD section will develop wayfinding plans and memory-making plans that inform, and are informed by, architectural plans developed by students in the Architecture section and tourism marketing plans by students in the Recreation, Sport and Tourism section.
+Students in the ARTD section will use visual communication and human-centered design research strategies develop wayfinding plans and memory-making plans that inform, and are informed by, architectural plans developed by students in the Architecture section and tourism marketing plans by students in the Recreation, Sport and Tourism section.
 We will design wayfinding plans that include coordinated systems of mapping and signage to help visitors navigate the site and interpret its significance.
 We will also design memory-making activities that build on wayfinding plans by introducing a variety of visitor experiences that enhance the sense of co-presence and engagement with the site’s cultural, historical, and phenomenological features.

 Participating students will have the option to attend a nine-day field trip to Chabao, China, the site of our project, in February.
 Limited scholarships available from various sources.
 Travel is not required and students who do not travel will complete campus-based activities during the field trip.
 Learn more here.